 2. Land Developers

 The housing and lot shortage is also compounded by an extreme scarcity of land and lot developers across the U.S. The mantra from local land developers is, “There is no room for a fair return.”
-This is due to direct competition from homebuilders for the small to mid-size projects that remove the “middleman”, patient (greedy) land sellers, rising horizontal development costs, lack of labor, and rising government regulation and impact fees.
+This is due to direct competition from homebuilders for the small to mid-size projects that remove the “middleman,” patient (greedy) land sellers, rising horizontal development costs, lack of labor, and rising government regulation and impact fees.
 This provides the natural opportunity for private builders to source land that is larger than they need and provide inventory and development expertise to public builders.

 3. Public vs Private Behavior

 Public builders continue to dominate most major and even secondary markets.
 The publics’ lower cost of capital and thin margins discourages the formation and expansion of private homebuilders.
 This trend is accelerating due to recent and to be announced mergers and acquisitions, public builders’ new land platform strategies, and foreign money acquiring and funding builders with a lower cost of longer-term capital.
-Private builders have barriers to reasonably priced capital and are less willing to take on recourse debt or over leverage projects with thin margins, this cycle.
-This offers the opportunity to find private builders through debt, equity and joint ventures while private builders target secondary and tertiary markets.
+Private builders have barriers to reasonably priced capital and are less willing to take on recourse debt, or over leverage projects with thin margins, this cycle.
+This offers the opportunity to find private builders through debt, equity, and joint ventures while private builders target secondary and tertiary markets.

 4. Infill vs. Suburban

 The financial crisis provided a gateway to well-priced land in “infill” locations.
 The desire and attraction to infill was all the buzz from 2011 to 2015, which attracted private builders.
-The buzz is now off infill due to two major issues: The performance of a majority of these projects faced slow absorption, not hitting the projected returns for the builder or their capital; and, even with moderate prior success, the replacement parcels became non-existent or out of reach from a financial performance perspective.
+The buzz is now off infill, due to two major issues: The performance of a majority of these projects faced slow absorption, not hitting the projected returns for the builder or their capital; and, even with moderate prior success, the replacement parcels became non-existent or out of reach from a financial performance perspective.
 On the other hand, the next several rings of development patterns surrounding the urban area are experiencing increasing demand in the search for affordability, volume, and a future lot supply.
 Thankfully, innovative designs can increase infill-detached densities.

-Banks moving higher up the capital stack and into more products for acquisition, development and construction is a positive sign.
+Banks moving higher up the capital stack and into more products for acquisition, development, and construction is a positive sign.
 There is greater demand for builder’s bond offerings where there is perceived safety and yield.
 Larger Public Builders are awash in cash, credit, and a new tax holiday to add to their returns and liquidity.
 Multiple platforms are offering lot banking at 12 to 14 percent.
 New private equity driven funds are being formed to kick start larger land development projects.
-Banks are still conservative to non-existent for large scale land development projects.
+Banks are still conservative or non-existent for large scale land development projects.
 We are seeing an increase in the use and feasibility of district financing.
 Many municipalities are seeing these districts as a necessary component to fulfill the large infrastructure requirements they are unwilling or unable to take on.

 6. Periphery Land